ET0735-DevOps-AIoT-AY2410/DCPE_2A_03_Group1/README.md

 ## Features
 ###
 - **Automatic Fire Detection**:
-  - Monitors temperature and light intensity to detect fires.
+  - Monitors temperature, light intensity, and smoke levels to detect fires.
+  - **Enhanced Detection Logic**: Fire is detected if smoke is sensed in combination with either high light intensity or temperature above a threshold.
 - **Manual SOS Switch**:
   - Allows residents to alert SCDF for urgent help.
 - **Fire Alarm Deactivation**:
-  - Allows authorized personnel to deactivate the alarm in case of false activation.
+  - Allows authorized personnel to deactivate the alarm in case of false activation or fire has been eliminated
 - **SCDF Notification System**:
   - Automatically sends alerts to SCDF when a fire is detected or SOS switch is activated.
 - **Sprinkler System**:
   - Automatically activates in case of fire to suppress it.
 - **Threshold Adjustment**:
-  - Allow users to adjust the threshold of Temperature and Light threshold to Fire Detection
+  - Allow users to adjust the threshold of Temperature and Light threshold to Fire Detection.
+  - Press '1' on the keypad to adjust the temperature threshold or '2' to adjust the light intensity threshold.
+  - During input, users can press the '#' key on the keypad to backspace and correct their entries.
 ## Hardware Requirements
 - Raspberry Pi Development Board
 - **Sensors**: